-Saddled with the burden of replacing one of baseball's legendary players, Carl Yastrzemski carved out his own iconic Hall of Fame career, eventually escaping Ted Williams' extraordinary shadow enough to win 3 batting titles and 7 Gold Gloves, and earn 18 All-Star selections.
+Saddled with the burden of replacing one of baseball's legendary players, Carl Yastrzemski carved out his own iconic Hall of Fame career, eventually escaping Ted Williams' extraordinary shadow to win three batting titles and seven Gold Gloves, and earn 18 All-Star selections.
 In Boston, where he played the entirety of his 23-year career, he is remembered especially for his Triple Crown season that led Boston to its Impossible Dream in 1967.

-Born August 22, 1939, in nearby Southampton, New York, Carl Michael Yastrzemski came of age in Bridgehampton, Long Island (population 3,000) where he often played alongside his father in local semi-pro games.
-Father Karol Yastrzemski (the name was Anglicized to Carl) and Yaz's uncle Tommy owned an inherited 70-acre potato farm, their work a "legacy from Poland, folks coming over here and doing what they knew from the old country."
-(1)
+Born August 22, 1939, in Southampton, New York, Carl Michael Yastrzemski came of age in nearby Bridgehampton, Long Island (population 3,000) where he often played alongside his father in local semipro games.
+Yaz’s father Karol Yastrzemski (the name was Anglicized to Carl) and his uncle Tommy owned an inherited 70-acre potato farm, their work a "legacy from Poland, folks coming over here and doing what they knew from the old country."1

 Yaz's dad loved baseball.
-He might have tried to make it in baseball himself, reportedly having offers from both the Dodgers and the Cardinals, but was "reluctant to leave the potato fields of Long Island to try baseball during the Depression."
-(3) Before Carl was born, Carl Yastrzemski Sr. actually formed a semipro baseball team, the Bridgehampton White Eagles; he played shortstop and managed the team.
+He might have tried to make it in baseball himself, reportedly having offers from both the Dodgers and the Cardinals, but was "reluctant to leave the potato fields of Long Island to try baseball during the Depression."3 Before Carl was born, Carl Yastrzemski Sr. actually formed a semipro baseball team, the Bridgehampton White Eagles; he played shortstop and managed the team.
 It was almost entirely a family team, with Carl Sr.'s four brothers on the team, as well as two brothers-in-law and three cousins.
 The team played on Sundays, and did so for years.
 By the time Carl himself was seven, he was the team's batboy, his first "job" in baseball.
 He first played for the team at age 14 - young for a semipro player.
-Even at age 40, Carl's father was still "the guts of the ball club, a good shortstop and the best hitter of the team."
-(4) His father played with drive and determination, but channeled his ambitions to play baseball into his son Carl.
+Even at age 40, Carl's father was still "the guts of the ball club, a good shortstop and the best hitter of the team."4 His father played with drive and determination, but channeled his baseball ambitions t into his son Carl.
 Still playing (and out-hitting his son) at age 41, Carl's dad was doing it for his son.
-The younger Yaz wrote, "I could tell the only reason he played was on account of me, just as that had been the only reason he kept the White Eagles alive for so long."
-(5) From the very date Carl signed his first pro contract, the elder Yastrzemski never played again, but the memory lasted.
-"I loved his spirit and intensity when I played alongside him."
-(6)
+The younger Yaz wrote, "I could tell the only reason he played was on account of me, just as that had been the only reason he kept the White Eagles alive for so long."5 From the very date Carl signed his first pro contract, the elder Yastrzemski never played again, but the memory lasted.
+"I loved his spirit and intensity when I played alongside him."6

 Yaz attracted a lot of attention playing ball on Long Island.
 His last couple of years in high school, he played semipro ball for Lake Ronkonkoma, a team based about 60 miles from home.
 His father played for this team, too, always after work on the farm was done.
-It was around this time that Carl's father began to boost him as a hitter more than as a pitcher - oddly enough, Carl learned this at a major league tryout camp for the Braves, where Carl faced nine batters and struck out all nine.
-The younger Yaz had the chance to sign on with a major league team before he even got out of high school, but Carl's dad had his eyes set on a sizable bonus and was prepared to turn down offers he saw as inadequate.
+It was around this time that Carl's father began to boost him as a hitter more than as a pitcher - even though at a major-league tryout camp for the Milwaukee Braves, Carl faced nine batters and struck out all nine.
+The younger Yaz had the chance to sign on with a major-league team before he even got out of high school, but Carl's dad had his eyes set on a sizable bonus and had been prepared to turn down offers he saw as inadequate.
 Come his senior year, Carl's dad told his high school coach that Carl would not be playing football that year - there was too great a risk of injury, and that might hamper his development as a baseball player.

 Red Sox scout Frank "Bots" Nekola had had his eye on Carl since he was a sophomore in high school.
 He never threw any pencils in the Yastrzemski household, but he wasn't coming up with $100,000, either, and so Carl's father sent his son off to college.
-They'd fielded full scholarship offers from a number of colleges, but chose Notre Dame, playing on a scholarship that was half baseball and half basketball.
+They'd fielded full scholarship offers from a number of colleges, but chose Notre Dame, where he played on a scholarship that was half baseball and half basketball.
 Yaz completed his freshman year, without playing on the varsity team, but then the offers got more serious, even exceeding $100,000.
 The Red Sox didn't make the largest offer, but the admiration of the local parish priest for Tom Yawkey counted for a lot, and Yaz's father wanted him playing for an East Coast team, not too far from home.
 Yaz signed with the Red Sox in November 1958 for a $108,000 bonus, and their agreement to cover the rest of his college education.
 Sox GM Joe Cronin then met Yaz for the first time - and saw a 5'11", 160-pound kid.
-He couldn't help himself, blurting out, "We're paying this kind of money for this guy?"
-(9) Carl went back to finish up the fall semester at Notre Dame; his father increased his weekly allowance from $2 to $3 a week.
+He couldn't help himself, blurting out, "We're paying this kind of money for this guy?"9 Carl went back to finish up the fall semester at Notre Dame; after signing the six-figure contract, Yaz's father increased his son's weekly allowance from $5 to $7.50 a week.10

 Yaz then went on to Minneapolis to join the Millers as they entered the American Association playoffs.
-Wayne McElreavy notes that, oddly, Yaz was ineligible and there was a protest, but no forfeit was forced.
-The first time he faced Triple A pitching, and he went 7-for-18 in the six games it took to win the title.
+Researcher Wayne McElreavy notes that, oddly, Yaz was ineligible and there was a protest, but the league did not force a forfeit.
+The first time he faced Triple-A pitching, he went 7-for-18 in the six games it took to win the title.
 And then he traveled to Cuba to play the Havana Sugar Kings for the International League championship.
 Fidel Castro came to the ballpark, arriving by helicopter and landing near second base.
 The Sugar Kings won in the seventh game, but it was the last time (until the Baltimore Orioles played an exhibition game in 1999) that an American pro team played in Cuba.

 By the time the 1967 All-Star Game rolled around, Yaz was among the top five in the American League in batting average, home runs, and runs batted in.
 The Red Sox were only six games out of first place at the All-Star break, and it was clear that the team had as good a shot at the American League pennant as anyone.